plotly/react-chart-editor/README.md

 ## Built-in Components

 This module provides a number of nestable _containers_ which are intended to contain _fields_ that render _widgets_ that have been connected to individual values in the figure via _connector functions_.
-Containers can also be connected to certain parts of the figure tree such that their child fields map to the appropriate leaf values.
+Containers can also be connected to parts of the figure tree (e.g. `layout` or specific traces in `data`) such that their child fields map to the appropriate leaf values.
 A field must have a connected container as an ancestor in order to be bound to the figure.
 The `<PlotlyEditor />` and connector functions use the React [`context` API]() to push configuration information to child components.

 At a pseudo-code level it looks like this: